btannady/sdhacks2019/README.md

 # sdhacks2019

 Hi,
-This is my team's submission to SD Hacks 2019!
+this is my team's submission to SD Hacks 2019!

 We created a web application that immitates services such as personality quizzes on Buzzfeed.
 In terms of technical skills, we mainly utilized HTML, CSS, and Javascript.